ABM™ Announces the iGET™ Technology package

 iGET™ Technology was developed In co-operation, working with Professor Gary Harman of Cornell University, ABM™ has developed the technology to isolate and identify specific strains of beneficial Trichoderma.
 In that work, many thousands of strains were produced and screened over a period of more than 30 years.
 ABM’s™ strains are the very best from this large effort, headed by the foremost leader in Trichoderma research: Dr. Gary Harman.

-Dr. Harman has spent the past 42 years as a Professor at Cornell University dedicating his life’s work to the development of microbial technologies to enhance plant growth and productivity; Including biological control of plant diseases, improved nitrogen use efficiency and increased yields, and development of products using agricultural waste products for environmental remediation.
+Dr. Harman has spent the past 42 years as a Professor at Cornell University dedicating his life’s work to the development of microbial technologies to enhance plant growth and productivity; Including improved nitrogen use efficiency and increased yields, and development of products using agricultural waste products for environmental remediation.
 He has authored two books including Trichoderma and Gliocladium, co-authored by Christian Kubick of the Technical University in Vienna, Austria, nearly 150 scientific papers, and about 20 patents or patent applications.

 Dr. Gary Harman, has since joined the executive team of Advanced Biological Marketing as the Emeritus Science Officer.
 To view Dr. Harman’s work, please click here.